A Must BEFORE Signing with Anyone, Or Releasing Any Product...

 Simply, I've run into way too many people that didn't put the agreement in writing before they'd started a project, and have been screwed!

-It's simple: either go to an Entertainment Attorney who specializes in the Music Business, or to someone like me, a Music Business Contract Specialist with 30 years of experience.
+It's simple: either go to an Entertainment Attorney who specializes in the Music Business, or to someone like me, an Entertainment Contract Specialist with 30 years of experience.
 And yes, I work nationally.
-Ahhh, the wonders of the Internet and Skype, etc...
+Ahhh, the wonders of the Internet...

 Let us know your exact situation and any concerns you may have.
 Then we'll be able to protect you by personalizing an agreement that will allow you to safely move ahead!